sialcasa/mvvmFX/mvvmfx-aspectj/README.md

 If there are some errors found the compiler will then throw error messages with the class, line of code and reason why there is an error.
 If no errors were found, then good job!

-These aspects will not change any logic on the project and are only used for architecture checks for the MVVM pattern with mvvmFX.

 ## For Multi-Module Maven Projects
 If the project has Multi-Modules, where the Layers(View, ViewModel and Model) are in different Modules then the above method won't fully work.
 This is because half of the Aspects won't be applied on the modules because the modules are compiled separately.

 To solve this issue we have to

-Firstgo create a new module for our aspects on the parent module.
+First create a new module for our aspects on the parent module.
 It is important to note the "_\<artifactId>_".
 For the purpose of this example the module name will be "_aspects_" In this module we add two plugins to our pom:
 ```xml